-5.3 Study Design
+5.3.
+Study Design

 We tested our study conditions using a pairwise comparison design.
-To determine the effect of micro-coordination on human perceptions of the crowd behaviors produced by our model, we compare CDT vs C μ DT, and CM vs C μ M. The first comparison tests the effectiveness of introducing CG to the common detour-together strategy [14, 21], and the second comparison tests the effectiveness of adding CG to a more varied set of macro-coordination strategies.
+To determine the effect of micro-coordination on human perceptions of the crowd behaviors produced by our model, we compare CDT versus $C\mu$ DT with CM versus $C\mu$ M. The first comparison tests the effectiveness of introducing CG to the common detour-together strategy [14,21], and the second comparison tests the effectiveness of adding CG to a more varied set of macro-coordination strategies.
 We use two measures as our dependent variable.
-The first, $\mathcal{M}{\mathcal{R}}$, measures the participant's estimation of the realism of a simulation, and the second $\mathcal{M}{\mathcal{P}}$ measures the participant's estimation of the plausibility of a simulation.
+The first, \mathcal{M}R , measures the participant's estimation of the realism of a simulation, and the second \mathcal{M}P measures the participant's estimation.